DavidRossHall/JChemEd-AirQualityData/README.md

  1. Download/fork/copy this entire repo to your personal computer
   - forking it with Git in RStudio is probably the easiest option
- 2. Open the *CHM135_Exp1Data.Rproj* in RStudio then open the *AutoAnswerReports.R* file.
+ 2. Open the *AirQualityData.Rproj* in RStudio then open the *AutoAnswerReports.R* file.
  3. Once opened, change the parameters to suit your needs.
     - At the top of the script is where you'll pass the details needed to generate reports to the listed variables.
     - Options include:
       - which O<sub>3</sub> and NO<sub>2</sub> files you're using
       - the NAPS station ID
       - the number of data pairs (winter & summer, the default is 15)
-      - whether you want to save the data as .csvs (default is TRUE)
+      - whether you want to save the indivudal subsets as `.csv` files (default is TRUE)
 4. As long as everything is setup, you can just run this entire script and **in a new directory** specific to the NAPS station and ECCC data year you specified, you'll get the following outputs:
    - containing the number of .csv subset files you requested
    - a PDF answer report for each data frame.